greenelab/deep-review/sections/04_study.md

 problems discussed in the drug development section).
-In addition, unsupervised deep learning has enormous potential for discovering novel cellular states from gene expression, fluorescence microscopy, and other types of data that ultimately prove to be clinically relevant.
+In addition, unsupervised deep learning has enormous potential for discovering novel cellular states from gene expression, fluorescence microscopy, and other types of data that may ultimately prove to be clinically relevant.

 Progress has been rapid in genomics and imaging, fields where important tasks are readily adapted to well-established deep learning paradigms.
-One dimensional convolutional and recurrent neural networks are well-suited for important problems in protein binding of DNA and RNA, epigenomics, and RNA splicing.
+One dimensional convolutional and recurrent neural networks are well-suited for problems in protein binding of DNA and RNA, epigenomics, and RNA splicing.
 Two dimensional CNNs are ideal for segmentation, feature extraction, and  classification in fluorescence microscopy images [@doi:10.3109/10409238.2015.1135868].
-Other areas, such as cellular signaling, are biologically important but studied less-frequently to date [@tag:Chen2015_trans_species].
+Other areas, such as cellular signaling, are biologically important but studied less-frequently to date, with some exceptions [@tag:Chen2015_trans_species].
 This may be a consequence of data limitations or greater challenges in adapting neural network architectures to the available data.
 Here, we highlight several areas of investigation and assess how deep